Septal lines in lung

 - lymphangitic spread of cancer (e.g. lymphangitic carcinomatosis): Kerley lines with a fine peripheral reticular pattern

 History and etymology

-Kerley lines are named after Sir Peter J. Kerley (1900-1979), an Irish radiologist who in addition to describing the interstitial lines now known as Kerley lines, also attended to King George VI 3-4.
+Kerley lines are named after Sir Peter James Kerley (1900-1979), an Irish radiologist who in addition to describing the interstitial lines now known as Kerley lines, was a co-founder of the Faculty of Radiology (later to become the Royal College of Radiologists), and also attended to King George VI 3,4.